 If you are using LATEX and your references list has more than nine entries in it, make sure you append "{99}" to the start of the bibliography section, as in \begin{thebibliography}{99}.
 This will make the list look better by aligning the start of each entry's text vertically, regardless of whether the cite number has one or two digits, as shown above for reference [9].
-And remember to use a tie, or a non-breaking space ~, [4], in front of individual citation references, to avoid lines like this one that start with a bracketed citation.
+And remember to use a tie, or a non-breaking space ", [?], in front of individual citation references, to avoid lines like this one that start with a bracketed citation.

 Try to keep items in your references list only to those that you actually cite previously in the body of your paper.
-Don't just list some books or papers that influenced you and you think everyone should read (such as one by Coxeter [3]), unless there is a specific place in the paper, preferably with page number(s), where it is pertinent to have cited it.
+Don't just list some books or papers that influenced you and you think everyone should read, e.g., [?], unless there is a specific place in the paper, preferably with page number(s), where it is pertinent to have cited it.

-The following is a sample final references section that does not use BIBTEX's database capabilities.
+The following is a sample final references section that does not use BIBT_EX's database capabilities.
 You are in charge of ensuring a consistent formatting style for each entry.
-But there is no need for an accompanying citation database file, mybib.bib, and you can include extra information that BIBTEX might not support for a given bibliographic style, such as the extra URL in the reference [2].
+But there is no need for an accompanying citation database file, mybib.bib, and you can include extra information that BIBT_EX might not support for a given bibliographic style, such as the extra URL reference in [?].